reegen66/gprsa/README.md

 9. Scroll to the bottom and click "Generate token".
 10. **Important:** Copy the generated token immediately and store it securely.
 You won't be able to see it again!

-Once you have your token, add it to your `.env` file like this:
+Once you have your token, add it to your `.gprsa` file like this:

 ```
 GITHUB_TOKEN=your_generated_token_here